awaisnisar97/DevSecOps-2-project/README.md

 4. **Monitoring and Observability**
    - Implement **Prometheus** and **Grafana** for real-time monitoring and observability.
      - **EC2 Instance Monitoring**: Track system metrics such as CPU utilization, memory usage, and network traffic.
-     - **Jenkins Job Monitoring**: Visualize success/failure rates and identify pipeline bottlenecks.
+     - **Jenkins Job Monitoring**: Visualise success/failure rates and identify pipeline bottlenecks.
    - Alerts are configured for critical thresholds to ensure proactive responses.

 5. **Deploying to Kubernetes**
    - Use **Helm Charts** to simplify the deployment of Kubernetes clusters.
-   - Deploy the containerized application onto the Kubernetes cluster for high availability and scalability.
+   - Deploy the containerised application onto the Kubernetes cluster for high availability and scalability.

 6. **GitOps with ArgoCD**
    - Implement **ArgoCD** to automate and manage Kubernetes deployments using GitOps principles.